gschmutz/bigdata-spark-workshop/03-object-storage/README.md

 aws-cli/1.18.69 Python/3.8.5 Linux/5.4.0-1018-aws botocore/1.16.19
 ```

-To use the AWS CLI, make sure that you have the necessary access credentials avialable.
+To use the AWS CLI, make sure that you have the necessary access credentials available.
 You can create them as shown in the previous section.
 Configure the CLI using the `configure` command.

 ```
 aws configure